The European and Global

 map

-Global drought overview in late February 2026
+Global drought overview in late March 2026

 Additional information related to food security can be found on the European Commission's Anomaly Hotspots of Agricultural Production (ASAP).